SriVarshitha-Sriperambudur/Book-Recommendation-System/README.md

-Book Recommendation System using Machine Learning
+📚Book Recommendation System using Machine Learning

 This project is a content-based book recommendation system built using Machine Learning and Natural Language Processing (NLP) techniques.
 It suggests books similar to a given title by analyzing the textual content (descriptions) of the books.